-Brushing twice a day for at least two minutes or after meals if possible will help remove the bacteria that can turn into plaque.
+Brushing twice a day for at least two minutes, or after each meal, if possible, will help remove the bacteria that can turn into plaque.
 Use a soft-bristled toothbrush so that you do not further irritate your gums while brushing.

 Tip #2: Regular Cleanings

 During teeth cleanings, your dentist can check for the early warning signs of periodontal disease.
-They might use a small probe to check the space between your gums and the surface of your teeth to see if there are pockets of space between them, which can be a sign of gum disease.
+They might use a small probe to check the space between your gums and the surface of your teeth.
+These pockets can be an indication of gum disease.
 Your dentist will also be able to give you advice on how to treat any oral health issues that may be present.

 Tip #3: Floss Every Day

 Floss can help you remove plaque in hard-to-reach areas between your teeth.
-Brushing alone might not remove all the plaque in your mouth, but flossing can fill in the gaps.
+Brushing alone might not remove all the plaque in your mouth, but flossing can aid with the tight spaces.
 Floss before you brush so that brushing removes the loosened food particles.